jedi4ever/sahara/README.md

 # Warnings

-This is a forked version of Sahara.
+- This is a forked version of Sahara.

-This plugin enables you to use sandbox mode with Vagrant 1.1 .
+- This plugin enables you to use sandbox mode with Vagrant 1.1 .
+- VirtualBox 4.2.10 is required (4.2.6 does not work fine because of VBoxManage problem)

 # Description